 One of the most popular activities at the Golden Gate Bridge is walking or biking across its expanse.
 The bridge features dedicated pedestrian and bicycle paths that offer stunning views of the San Francisco Bay, the city skyline, and the Pacific Ocean.

 Along the way, there are several scenic viewpoints where visitors can pause, take in the breathtaking scenery, and capture memorable photos.
-Vista Point, located at the north end of the bridge, is a particularly popular spot offering panoramic views of the bridge and the bay.
+Vista Point, located at the bridge’s north end, is a trendy spot offering panoramic views of the bridge and the bay.

 Annual Golden Gate Festival

-The Golden Gate Bridge hosts an annual Golden Gate Festival, a celebration that commemorates the bridge’s anniversary and showcases the cultural significance of the iconic landmark.
+The Golden Gate Bridge hosts an annual Golden Gate Festival, commemorating the bridge’s anniversary and showcasing the iconic landmark’s cultural significance.
 The festival features a variety of activities and events, including live music performances, art exhibitions, historical displays, and interactive programs.

-Visitors can immerse themselves in the rich history and cultural heritage of the Golden Gate Bridge while enjoying a festive atmosphere.
-The festival provides an opportunity to learn about the bridge’s construction, engineering marvels, and its impact on the San Francisco Bay Area.
+Visitors can immerse themselves in the Golden Gate Bridge’s rich history and cultural heritage while enjoying a festive atmosphere.
+The festival provides an opportunity to learn about the bridge’s construction, engineering marvels, and impact on the San Francisco Bay Area.

 Visitor Centres